figof/oss-docs/vcap/adding_a_system_service/README.md

-3. On the services host go to `.../cloudfoundry/vcap/services/tools/misc/bin/nuke_service.rb` and you can see the path to the echo service configuration is there:
+3. On the services host go to `.../cloudfoundry/vcap/services/tools/misc/bin/nuke_service.rb` and you can see the path to the echo service configuration is there.

+    This tool is used to remove a service offering from your cloud when you want to stop providing a service.

         default_configs = {
           :mongodb => File.expand_path("../../mongodb/config/mongodb_gateway.yml", __FILE__),